priyankaraghunathan15/boston-311-sql-case-study/README.md

 - The Citizens Connect App was the most used reporting channel for major complaints, showing a strong preference for mobile engagement, though some services still rely heavily on phone calls.

 - SLA performance trends revealed that some departments, like BTDT, experienced notable fluctuations over the year, while others like GEN_ maintained consistently strong performance.

 ---

+## 💡 Recommendations

+- Prioritize resource allocation in high-backlog neighborhoods like Dorchester, South Boston, and Roxbury to reduce the volume of open requests and improve resident satisfaction.

+- Streamline resolution workflows for long-delay complaint types such as tree maintenance, graffiti removal, and traffic management—possibly through outsourcing, automation, or staffing adjustments.

+- Monitor seasonal surges in complaint volume (e.g., August spikes) to proactively prepare departments for higher demand periods with staffing or resource planning.

+- Promote and support digital adoption, especially for services still relying heavily on phone submissions, by improving mobile app usability and awareness.

+- Implement SLA performance tracking dashboards for departments with inconsistent monthly compliance (e.g., BTDT), enabling early intervention and accountability.

+- Leverage geospatial data (latitude/longitude) more fully to map service gaps, optimize field operations, and reduce resolution times in underserved areas.

+---